 Many banks charge a monthly maintenance fee, but most give you ways to avoid it, such as keeping a certain amount of money in your account.
 Ally Bank is unique in that it is an online-only bank whose customers don’t have to jump through hoops to get fees waived — all of Ally’s checking and savings accounts are free of monthly fees.

 Ally has just one checking account — Interest Checking.
 This is an interest-bearing account with no minimum deposit or balance required.
 There’s no maintenance fee for this account, and you won’t pay for copies of your online statements, incoming wire transfers or cashier’s checks, either.
 But Interest Checking does have a few fees you should be aware of.

-Ally offers two savings accounts to choose from — the Online Savings and money market accounts.
+Ally offers two savings accounts to choose from — the Online Savings and Money Market accounts.
 Neither has a monthly maintenance fee, and both pay higher annual percentage yields than traditional savings accounts.
-The money market account has the added benefit of including checks and a debit card, which makes it a good alternative to a checking account if you won’t need to make more than six withdrawals per month.

 Because Ally doesn’t charge monthly maintenance fees, there’s no need to worry about how to avoid them.
 You’ll only pay fees on optional services, excessive transactions, overdrafts and returned deposits.

 How To Avoid Ally Bank Overdraft Fees